CloudLabs-Samples/EduLabs/DataScience/JupyterNotebook-linux/Exercise 2: Log in to JupyterLab Portal.md

 1. Once the Jupyter Lab loads up, you will see the File System on the left and Launcher on the right.
 There are a lot of samples loaded up for the various technologies.

    ![](../images/jupyterlab-browserlinux.png)

+# Proceed to Exercise 3: Execute Jupyter Notebooks with Python